PostgreSQL MCP Server

 1. Connection Security

-• Uses connection pooling
+• Uses connection pooling via pg (previously @vercel/postgres).

-• Validates connection strings
+• Validates connection strings.

-• Supports SSL/TLS connections
+• Supports SSL/TLS connections (configure via connection string).

 2. Query Safety

-• Logs all operations
+• Logs operations for auditing.

 3. Authentication